 Beginning in 2020, federal agencies will enforce tougher security standards at airport check-ins and federal buildings, military installations and nuclear facilities.

-The N.C.
+The optional N.C.
 REAL ID is just like your traditional license or ID but has a gold star endorsement at the top.

 Rather not get an N.C.
 REAL ID license or ID?
 You'll still be able to board flights and enter federal facilities, but you will need to provide your license or ID along with some additional documentation.

 Getting an N.C.
 REAL ID

 Getting an N.C.
 REAL ID driver license or ID card costs the same as any other license or ID, and the process is similar.
 Simply go to your nearest N.C.
 Division of Motor Vehicles driver license office with documentation that proves:

 - Your residency

 View a list of documents that are acceptable proof.